Vamsi0069/Interview-Question/AWS/AWS interview questions.md

 To add a subscriber, choose the topic → Create subscription → select protocol (e.g., Email) and provide the endpoint.

 #### How can you recover a deleted S3 object?
-Q: How do you restore a deleted S3 object?
+ How do you restore a deleted S3 object?
-A: If versioning was enabled, I can retrieve the deleted object using a previous version.
+ If versioning was enabled, I can retrieve the deleted object using a previous version.
 Without versioning, the object is permanently deleted unless S3 backup (e.g., replication or lifecycle rule to Glacier) is configured.

-#### How do you differentiate between a public and a private subnet in AWS?
-Q: How do you identify a public vs private subnet?
-A: A public subnet has a route to the internet via an internet gateway (IGW).
-A private subnet lacks this route and usually uses a NAT gateway for internet access.
-I verify this by checking route tables.

 #### How do you secure a 3-tier architecture?
-Q: How do you secure a 3-tier app (web, app, DB)?
+ How do you secure a 3-tier app (web, app, DB)?
-A: I use security groups and NACLs to isolate layers:
+ I use security groups and NACLs to isolate layers:

 •	Web tier: Public subnet with limited inbound (HTTP/HTTPS).